Billie J. Swalla: Leadership

 Swalla has served as Program Officer for the Division of Developmental and Cell Biology within the Society for Integrative and Comparative Biology (1996-1999), Chairman of the Electorate Nominating Committee for Biological Sciences (2001-2004), President of the Society for Integrative and Comparative Biology (2013-2015), and President of the PanAm Society of EvoDevo Biology (2017-2019).
 She was also the first female director of Friday Harbor Laboratories (FHL), from 2012–2019.

 As director of FHL, Swalla established a Marine Biology major for University of Washington students, and fellowships and professorships to bring faculty to FHL.
 She led fundraising efforts of over $10,000,000 and created a Fire Mitigation plan to protect the campus from wildfires.

 Outreach and inclusion

 Swalla has emphasized outreach and inclusion.
 As director, she expanded a Research Experience for Undergraduates (REU) program through the National Science Foundation specifically for Friday Harbor Laboratories, to provide underrepresented students the chance to engage in scientific research over a summer.
 She had regular communication with the communities living around FHL on land conservation efforts and the marine habitats surrounding the residents, and shared their research through Tide Bites, a monthly publication available both online and in print for the communities around FHL.
 Swalla is a member of the Society for Advancing Hispanics/Chicanos and Native Americans in Science (SACNAS) and has worked to increase representation in the sciences.
 She has mentored REU students, taught sessions at local elementary schools, high schools, and community colleges, and in international workshops to multinational audiences.

+Awards

+In 2022, Swalla was awarded the Pan American Society for Evolutionary Developmental Biology Service Award.
+In 2025, Swalla was awarded the Society for Developmental Biology Lifetime Achievement Award.